mzedeler/react-generator-components/README.md

-# react-generator-components
+# React generator components
-Generator based rendering for React components: write components as async generators and use `yield` with JSX syntaxt to yield other components
+Generator based rendering for React components: write components as async generators and use `yield` with JSX syntaxt to yield other components.

 A sample async generator component:
 ```typescript